- September 30, 2015

-- Does not support automation of iOS devices which can be deal-breaker where test strategy involves automation of both android and iOS device automation.
+- Does not support automation of iOS devices which can be a deal-breaker where the test strategy involves automation of both android and iOS devices automation.

 - No inbuilt support for record and playback.
-Paid tools available for recording such as TestDroid and Robotium Recorder.
+Paid tools are available for recording such as TestDroid and Robotium Recorder.

 4) Frank (iOS)

 What it is – Frank is iOS app automation framework and provides the ability to write tests scenarios in structured English sentences using cucumber.

 Frank requires it to be compiled inside the application under test and hence changes are mandatory to your source code.
-It’s a tool written mainly by some fellow Thought workers that use a combination of Cucumber and JSON commands that are sent to a server running inside your native application and leverages UISpec to run the commands.
+It’s a tool written mainly by some fellow Thought workers that use a combination of Cucumber and JSON commands that are sent to a server running inside your native application and leverage UISpec to run the commands.

 - Test scenarios are written in understandable English sentences with help of the cucumber framework.

 - Symbiote – Live inspection tool is included.

-- Proves efficiency when the team is having experience on web automation framework with selenium, cucumber.
+- Proves efficiency when the team is having experience with web automation framework with selenium, and cucumber.

 - Active community support.